Artists Magazine: This Artist Tells the Stories of People of Color in Black and White

 As far as he can remember, Finley has been creating art.
 “Both of my parents had careers in fashion design,” he says, “so they always supported my creativity.
 I really caught on to painting when I was at Otis College of Art and Design and have been painting ever since.”

-His art draws in conversations about the lives of people of color in the U.S., and how having certain experiences can play across a person’s face, in his or her demeanor.
-“My current visual art aesthetic revolves around the story I tell of people of color living in America today,” explains Finley.
+His art draws in conversations about the lives of people of colour in the U.S., and how having certain experiences can play across a person’s face, in his or her demeanour.
+“My current visual art aesthetic revolves around the story I tell of people of colour living in America today,” explains Finley.